-Pennsylvania’s State System of Higher Education was established on July 1, 1983, although the universities that comprise the State System have a much longer history.
-The mission of the System is as relevant today as it was at its founding: to provide high-quality education at the lowest possible cost to students; to increase educational attainment in the Commonwealth; to prepare students at the undergraduate and graduate levels for professional and personal success in their lives; and to contribute to the economic, social, and cultural development of Pennsylvania’s communities, the Commonwealth, and the nation.
+Pennsylvania's State System of Higher Education (PASSHE) was established on July 1, 1983.
+However, the universities that comprise the State System have a much longer history.
+The mission of the System is as relevant today as it was at its founding: to provide high-quality education at the lowest possible cost to students; to increase educational attainment in the Commonwealth of Pennsylvania; to prepare students at the undergraduate and graduate levels for professional and personal success in their lives; and to contribute to the economic, social, and cultural development of Pennsylvania's communities, the commonwealth, and the nation.

 The State System is currently redesigning itself to ensure the long-term sustainability of all universities so that each may continue to serve students, its region, and the commonwealth for decades to come.

 Board of Governors is responsible for oversight of the State System.
 The Board establishes broad educational, fiscal, and personnel policies.
 Among other tasks, the Board appoints the chancellor and each university president, approves new academic programs, sets tuition, and coordinates and approves the annual State System operating budget.
 Additionally, each university has a Council of Trustees that serves as a policy-setting board for the university.

 Chancellor is the Chief Executive Officer of the State System and is responsible for its management.
 The System Office comprises a small policy staff that works in the Office of the Chancellor (OOC) plus a combined group of staff from around the system who serve the universities and the OOC through shared services.:

 Pennsylvania Association of Councils of Trustees (PACT) conducts conferences and workshops on topics of common interest, updates on System issues and national trends in higher education, as well as opportunities for professional development and an exchange of ideas with trustees from other State System universities.